Decorating & Design

 Breathtaking Boathouses You’ll Want To Live In

-You will want to move into these stunning boathouses, and in some cases, you can because they’re outfitted with kitchens, bathrooms and best of all, bedrooms.
+We wouldn’t blame you for wanting to take up full-time residence in these luxe boathouses.
+They are lavished with elevated design and amenities like full kitchens, bathrooms and best of all, tranquil bedrooms.
 Falling asleep to the sound of the waves underneath is just an added bonus.

 This Muskoka boathouse serves as a fully-equipped guest house as well as a double slip, reminiscent of boathouses from a bygone era.
 Designed by Cory DeFrancisco of Muskoka Living, it’s lavished with classic nautical architectural details, from the cedar shake roof to the arched French doors and oculus windows.